Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 - [Dwarf Fortress](https://www.bay12games.com//dwarves/) - GUI application we intend to run.
 - [DFHack](https://github.com/DFHack/dfhack) - Memory editing library for Dwarf Fortress.

-Which are all downloaded at runtime and all is built on top of the image `debian:buster` and has a final image size of ~635MB.
+All downloaded at runtime and built from `debian:buster`.
+In total the image size is around 635MB.

 ## The image